aadi-thedevguy/Tesla-Clone/README.md

 # Description
-This is a clone of the Tesla Web Application
+A HomePage clone of the Tesla Web Application

 ## Technologies Used
 <ul>